 - Limited flexibility

 If real estate is part of your exit plan, a 1031 exchange may still be worth evaluating alongside an installment approach.
-Here’s a deeper breakdown of strategic property transitions in our real estate planning guide.
+For a broader view on depreciation, cost segregation, and exchanges, see our tax strategies for real estate investors and a deeper breakdown of strategic property transitions in our real estate planning guide

 Why installment sales are different